ibm-cloud-docs/codeengine/build.md

 ## Running a build
 {: #build-run}

-After you created a build, you can submit a run.
+After you create a build configuration, you can submit a run based on that build configuration.

 ### Running a build from the console
 {: #build-run-console}